Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 \subsection{One-Mode Gaussian Channels}

-Lastly, we compute our bound for the most important one-mode Gaussian channels in optical communication.
-In the following, we use the mathematical description provided in Serafini's textbook (see \cite[Section 5.3]{Serafini} for more details). \begin{enumerate} \item The \emph{thermal attenuator channel} is described mathematically by
+We can compute our upper bound explicitly for the most important one-mode Gaussian channels in optical communication.
+In the following, we use the mathematical description used in Serafini's textbook (see \cite[Section 5.3]{Serafini} for more details)\footnote{However, we make use of the more common notation \(\lambda = \cos(\theta)^2 \) and \(\eta := \cosh(s)^2 \) for the transmissivity of the attenuator and gain of the amplifier, respectively.}. \begin{enumerate} \item The \emph{thermal attenuator channel} is described mathematically by

-with \(\theta \in [0, 2\pi)\) describing the transmissivity of the channel and \( n_\text{th} \geq 1 \) a thermal noise parameter.
+with \(\lambda \in [0,1]\) describing the transmissivity of the channel and \( n \geq 1 \) a thermal noise parameter.
 We find that the reverse relative entropy of entanglement of the asymptotic Choi state is given by

-for \(1 \leq n_\mathrm{th} \leq n_\mathrm{sep}(\theta)\) with \( n_\mathrm{sep}(\theta) := \frac{1+\cos(\theta)^2}{1-\cos(\theta)^2} \) and zero otherwise.
-Note that this diverges for \(n_\mathrm{th} \to 1\), i.e.\ in the case of the pure loss channel.
+for \(1 \leq n \leq n_\mathrm{sep}(\lambda)\) with \( n_\mathrm{sep}(\theta) := \frac{1+\lambda}{1-\lambda} \) and zero otherwise.
+Note that this diverges for \(n \to 1\), i.e.\ in the case of the pure loss channel.